Abhikash-singh/Portfolio/README.md

 Experience

 Customer Service/Retail Associate Compass Group, Ajax, Ontario (Feb 2024 – Present).
-Managed inventory by organizing and stocking products to maintain optimal levels.
+-Managed inventory by organizing and stocking products to maintain optimal levels.
-Collaborated effectively with team members to meet sales goals and improve store operations.
+-Collaborated effectively with team members to meet sales goals and improve store operations.
-Trained and supported new employees, ensuring adherence to company standards and a smooth transition.
+-Trained and supported new employees, ensuring adherence to company standards and a smooth transition.

 Projects